 However, prefetch requests might not always be useful.
-In the example of Fig. 2a, assume that the processor needs to load only address Y but still generates useless prefetches to addresses X and Z. Fig. 2c shows the service timeline of the requests and the resulting execution timeline of the processor for the two different memory scheduling policies.
-With the demand-first policy (top), the processor needs to stall only for a single row-conflict latency that is required to service the demand request to Y, and therefore, the total execution time is 325 cycles.
-On the other hand, with the demand-prefetch-equal policy, the processor needs to stall additional cycles since X and Z are serviced (even though they are not needed) before Y. It takes two row-hit requests to service the useless prefetches to X and Z and one rowconflict request to service the demand request to Y. The resulting execution time is 525 cycles.
+In the example of Figure 2(a), assume that the processor needs to load only address Y but still generates useless prefetches to addresses X and Z. Figure 2(c) shows the service timeline of the requests and the resulting execution timeline of the processor for the two different memory scheduling policies.
+With the demand-first policy (top), the processor needs to stall only for a single row-conflict latency that is required to service the demand request to Y, and therefore the total execution time is 325 cycles.
+On the other hand, with the demand-prefetch-equal policy, the processor needs to stall additional cycles since X and Z are serviced (even though they are not needed) before Y. It takes two row-hit requests to service the useless prefetches to X and Z and one row-conflict request to service the demand request to Y. The resulting execution time is 525 cycles.
 Hence, treating prefetches and demands equally can significantly degrade performance when prefetch requests are useless.
-In fact, our experimental data in Fig. 1 showed that treating demands and prefetches are useless causes prefetching to degrade performance by up to 36 percent (for milc).
+In fact, our experimental data in Figure 1 showed that treating demands and prefetches equally in applications where most of the prefetches are useless causes prefetching to degrade performance by up to 36% (for milc).

 These observations illustrate that 1) DRAM scheduling policies that rigidly prioritize between demand and prefetch requests without taking into account the usefulness of prefetch requests can either degrade performance or fail to provide the best possible performance, and 2) the effectiveness of a particular prefetch prioritization mechanism significantly depends on the usefulness of prefetch requests.
-Based on these observations, to improve the effectiveness of prefetching, we aim to develop an adaptive DRAM scheduling policy that dynamically changes the prioritization order of demands and prefetches by taking into account the usefulness of prefetch requests.
+Based on these observations, to improve the effectiveness of prefetching we aim to develop an adaptive DRAM scheduling policy that dynamically changes the prioritization order of demands and prefetches by taking into account the usefulness of prefetch requests.